stevencoding/python-linkedin/README.md

-My purpose in this project is to extend the group operation API wrapper, and create examples to operate groups, for example:
+My purpose in this project is to extend the group operation API wrappers, and create examples to operate groups, for example:
 1. read group posts; analyze if those posts are spams; if spams, delete the spams and notify the poster.
 2. check the background of the applicants of the group; if the background indicates as spammer, reject the application.